lambdaclass/lambda_ethereum_rust/README.md

 ### Run

 To run a localnet, we can use a fork of [Ethereum Package](https://github.com/ethpandaops/ethereum-package), specifically [this branch](https://github.com/lambdaclass/ethereum-package/tree/ethereum-rust-integration) that adds support to our client.
-We have that included in our repo as a `just` target.
+We have that included in our repo as a `make` target.
 Make sure to fetch it like follows:

 ```bash
 make checkout-ethereum-package